MELISSA BLOCK, Host:

 HARRIS: That's been a very major factor.
 I mean, 60 years ago, there were, what, two and half billion people on the planet.
 There are six and a half billion now and in 20 more years there could be eight or nine billion people on the planet.
 And as we grow in our population, our demand for energy increases dramatically.

-SIEGEL: And I gathered, (unintelligible) that the mercury accounts for the packaging of the compact fluorescent light bulbs.
+SIEGEL: And I gather, Richard, that the mercury accounts for the packaging of the compact fluorescent light bulbs.

 SIEGEL: Well, finally, we have a question about garbage.

-Mr. KENDALL CHRISTENSEN(ph) (Resident, New York): My name is Kendall Christensen and I'm from Brooklyn, New York.
+BLOCK: My name is Kendall Christensen and I'm from Brooklyn, New York.
 My question is what should I do with my banana peel, if I'm concerned about global warming?
-Should I send it down my food waste disposal or (unintelligible) waste water treatment plan or (unintelligible) turned into a fertilizer?
-Should I put it on a garbage truck and send it to a landfill or incinerator?
+Should I send it down my food waste disposal to a waste water treatment plant or let it be turned into a fertilizer?
+Should I put it in a garbage truck and send it to a landfill or incinerator?
 Should I compost it in my backyard?
 Thanks.

 SIEGEL: Well, Richard Harris of NPR and Jennifer Layke of the World Resources Institute, thank you both very much for talking with us today.